Learn how to implement Adobe Target using Platform Web SDK. Learn how to deliver experiences and how to pass additional parameters to Target.

 Select the value in events row for the first call

-Notice that there are keys under query
+Notice that there are keys under

-has a value of __view__
+has a value of__view__

 .
-This scope is the equivalent to Target’s “global mbox”.
-This Platform Web SDK call requested decisions from Target.
+This Platform Web SDK call requested decisions from Target. -

 Close the overlay and select the event details for the second network call.
 This call is only present if Target returned an activity.